 Alternatives to Amazon Prime

 Being a member of Amazon Prime certainly has its perks.
 Since the online retailer launched this program nine years ago, members have been able to get free two-day shipping for $79 a year-- a good deal for those who do a lot of online shopping.
-Membership also includes access to streaming movies and television shows and free Kindle e-book downloads.
+The cost of an Amazon Prime membership also includes access to streaming movies and television shows and free Kindle e-book downloads.
 But now the question is whether those perks are worth $99 annually.

 Amazon recently announced that it's hiking the price of its Prime service by $20 effective April 17.
 The news has elicited a lot of grumbling on the Amazon Prime forum from members, many of whom say the service won't be worth the higher price.
 They might be right.